 The rule specifies a minimum time of 6 months practical experience on the type or group of aircraft sought.
-Alternate, specific practical training by the OEM, a 141/145/147 training organisation or other experience acceptable to the Director is acceptable.
+Alternate, specific practical training by the aircraft or component manufacturer, a 141/145/147 Certificated Training Organisation or other experience acceptable to the Director is acceptable.
 This should be completed within the immediate 2 years before application to demonstrate competency and currency.